dabeaz/curio/docs/reference.rst

    as long as there are non-daemonic tasks to execute.
 Note: a daemonic task will still be cancelled if the underlying kernel is shut down.

-.. asyncfunction:: sleep(seconds)

-   Sleep for a specified number of seconds.
-If the number of seconds is 0, the kernel merely switches to the next task (if any).

-.. asyncfunction:: wake_at(clock)

-   Sleep until the monotonic clock reaches the given clock value.
-Returns the value of the monotonic clock at the time the task awakes.
-Use this function if you need to have more precise interval timing.

 .. asyncfunction:: current_task()